What Is a Life Cycle Assessment (LCA) Software?

 A life cycle assessment (LCA) software solution allows you to:

-• Calculate environmental impact indicators such as Global Warming Potential (GWP), eutrophication, and water use
+- Calculate environmental impact indicators such as Global Warming Potential (GWP), eutrophication, water use, and energy consumption

 Common Challenges in Life Cycle Assessment